dremangry/Rocket_Elevators_API/README.md

 ### 4. DropBox
 DropBox API is able to automated the upload of certains files directly in a file in your cloud account.
 In our case, we use it to update to the server the file uploaded in the lead form once the contact becomes a customer.

-To try it, fill a

 ### 5. FreshDesk
 FreshDesk is a usefull tool to make sure to follow up on every contact, no matter the source of this incomming message.
 In our case, we use it to send a ticket request if you fill the lead form or the quote form.

-To try it,

 ### 6. Amazon Polly
 Amazon Polly is a service that turns text into realistic speech.
 In our case, we use that API to add to the Admin dashboard the possibility to start a vocal brifing.